Accelerating the variational quantum eigensolver using parallelism: Conclusion

 \section{Conclusion}

-In this paper we have demonstrated a minimal two-qubit parallel VQE example on Rigetti hardware.
+In this paper we have demonstrated a minimal two-qubit parallel VQE example, running up to 33 circuits in parallel for benchmarking and up to 25 circuits for the VQE algorithm.
+We selected a small two-qubit circuit that has already performed well on Rigetti hardware~\cite{Montanaro2020} to maximise the possibility for parallelisation given the restricted size of current quantum hardware.
+While we have demonstrated it is possible to conduct a full VQE experiment with parallel computations on the same quantum device (see Figure~\ref{fig:spsa_parallel_vs_1pair} and~\ref{fig:mgd_12pairs}), there remain significant challenges for scaling up to larger circuits.

 Although it is difficult to pin down the exact behaviours of the qubit pairs in parallel and individually, a general strategy that produced good results was to select pairs that had the best reported gate fidelities in the provided hardware statistics and prioritising quality over quantity.
-While the problem of finding suitable pairs can be solved using a matching algorithm or a greedy search, doing larger computations involves finding sub-graphs on the quantum device where the qubits are good quality and have the desired connectivity.
-A number of papers have proposed algorithms for doing this whilst taking account of the device specifications and cross-talk~\cite{Das2019,Niu2021,Liu2021,Niu2021_2}, and experiments have been conducted on IBMQ devices running up to four five-qubit computations in parallel~\cite{Niu2021}.
+While the problem of finding suitable pairs can be solved using a matching algorithm or a greedy search, doing larger computations involves the more complicated problem of finding sub-graphs on the quantum device where the qubits are good quality and have the desired connectivity.
+A number of papers have proposed algorithms for doing this whilst taking account of the device specifications and crosstalk~\cite{Das2019,Niu2021,Liu2021,Niu2021_2}, and experiments have been conducted on IBMQ devices running up to four five-qubit computations in parallel~\cite{Niu2021}.

 In our experiments as we added more circuits in parallel, the accuracy of the results got worse as every pair being added had a worse fidelity, similarly to the findings of other investigations~\cite{Das2019, Liu2021}.
-This meant that the SPSA optimisation algorithm where the same circuit was run in parallel did not benefit from parallelisation.
+This meant that the approach where the same circuit was run in parallel with the aim of producing more accurate results did not benefit from parallelisation.
 In fact, running one pair with a low number of shots was more accurate and had a shorter running time.
-However, batch optimisation algorithms such as BayesMGD or rough methods for obtaining features of the energy landscape such as heatmap generation where different circuits were run in parallel did see a speedup.
-With methods such as these, the trade-off between speed and accuracy will need to be considered.
-For current quantum devices, due to low gate fidelities, one of the best uses of parallelism may be to carry out rough calculations such as the heatmap in Figure~\ref{fig:heatmap} and use the results to inform a more accurate VQE run on one circuit.
-This could reduce the overall running time of VQE and number of VQE optimisation steps on NISQ devices.
+For optimisation algorithms such as SPSA which are fairly sequential and do not require a lot of function calls per iteration, this would likely be the method of parallelisation to use, but it would not provide a benefit speed or accuracy wise.